pyrsmk/toast/README.md

 ## Browser compatibility

+IE8 support (and prior) has been dropped.
+If you badly need it, you can open an issue and I will see what I can do to restore it as a separate build.

-Toast is using built-in promises.
-If you need to support IE9-11, you must add the [promise-polyfill](https://github.com/taylorhakes/promise-polyfill) library before loading Toast.
+Toast is using built-in promises, so if you need to support IE9-11, you must add the [promise-polyfill](https://github.com/taylorhakes/promise-polyfill) library before loading Toast.
 Here's the compatibility table for the [Promise feature](https://www.caniuse.com/#feat=promises).

-IE9-IE11 and Edge never trigger `error` event on CSS loading if something went wrong.
+For your information, IE9-IE11 and Edge never trigger `error` event on CSS loading if something went wrong.
 Keep this in mind when you're using `catch` promise block with Toast.

-If you want to look at some feature supporting details, you can take a look at this [compatibility table](https://pie.gd/test/script-link-events/).
+If you want to look at `SCRIPT`/`LINK` node features support details, you can take a look at this [compatibility table](https://pie.gd/test/script-link-events/).

-It worth noting that Toast has been designed to be compatible with modern browsers and IE9+.
-Supporting other older browsers would have a negative impact on the library size.

 ## Development